 Like its more renowned, more successful, and bigger-budget followup, Island in the Sky is an airplane-in-trouble effort directed by William A. Wellman, written by Ernest K. Gann (adapting his 1944 novel), and starring John Wayne.
 The plot chronicles the difficulties facing a group of airmen after a forced landing in sub-Arctic Canada.

 In the Island in the Sky supporting cast: Lloyd Nolan, Walter Abel, future Gunsmoke star James Arness, Andy Devine, and, in minor roles, future TV stars Fess Parker (Daniel Boone) and Mike Connors (Mannix; here billed as Touch Connors).

 McLintock!
 (1963): William Shakespeare goes West

-Partly inspired by William Shakespeare’s The Taming of the Shrew, the comedy Western McLintock! was directed by Andrew V. McLaglen, a unit production manager on Hondo, an assistant director on Island in the Sky and The High and the Mighty, and the son of Academy Award-winning actor Victor McLaglen (The Informer, 1935).
+Partly inspired by William Shakespeare’s The Taming of the Shrew, the comedy Western McLintock! was directed by Andrew V. McLaglen, a unit production manager on Hondo, an assistant director on Island in the Sky and The High and the Mighty, and the son of Oscar-winning actor Victor McLaglen (The Informer, 1935).

 Also in the McLintock! cast: John Wayne’s son Patrick Wayne, Oscar nominees Jack Kruschen (The Apartment, 1960) and Chill Wills (The Alamo, 1960), veterans Edgar Buchanan (The Talk of the Town) and Bruce Cabot (King Kong), and Special Guest Star Yvonne De Carlo (Criss Cross, TV’s The Munsters).